 - Come back in the afternoon to (hopefully) hear your name called for a campsite.

-You may have heard of this spot, as it’s where some of the best rock climbers in the world tend to camp out.
-Located in Yosemite Valley, this hike-in campground is solely for people prepared to sleep in tents or on the ground (do NOT sleep in the parking lot, as you will definitely get caught).
+You may have heard of this spot because it’s where some of the best rock climbers in the world tend to camp out.
+Located in Yosemite Valley, this hike-in campground is solely for people prepared to sleep in tents or on the ground.
+But do NOT sleep in the parking lot, as you will definitely get caught.

 - Show up when people are leaving.
-This applies to all first-come first-served campgrounds within and just outside Yosemite National Park.
+This applies to all first-come first-served campgrounds in and near Yosemite National Park.
 Note: campgrounds in Yosemite Valley are NOT first-come, first-served.

 Campgrounds Inside Yosemite National Park

 You won’t be right in Yosemite Valley, but this is your next best bet.

 - White Wolf: Great campground located on Highway 120 west of Tioga Pass.
 Higher altitude makes for nice, cool evenings.

 - Tamarack Flat: The tight, windy road weeds out the full-size RV crew.
 Closer to the valley than other non-valley sites.
 This is an Escape favorite.